 -

-- Species in Greatest Conservation Need (SGCN) and Species in Need of Information (SNI), details
+- Species in Greatest Conservation Need (SGCN) and Species in Need of Information (SNI), conservation status information and SGCN habitat associations

-- Conservation Actions for Species Groups and Habitats
+- Species Groups - Stressors and Conservative Actions

-1,142 species were identified as Species in Greatest Conservation Need, the number of species by group summarized in the chart below.
+1,142 species were identified as Species in Greatest Conservation Need, summarized by group in the chart below.
 Plants and lichens are the most numerous, followed by butterflies and moths (122) and bees (117).
 Vertebrate animals, including amphibians, birds, fishes, mammals, and reptiles, total 166 species.
 In addition, 860 species were designated Species in Need of Information.

 Species in Great Conservation Need